SAP-archive/iot-edge-samples/predictive-python/README.md

 #### SAP Edge Services Persistence Service

 1. Ensure that from the Policy Service, the Persistence Service is installed on your gateway.
-2. Access the files of the device running the IoT Services Gateway Edge
+2. Access the files of the device running the SAP IoT Edge Platform
 3. cd /gateway_folder/custombundles
 4. Copy the file PersistenceService-3.1912.0.jar to the project root of this sample.
    NOTE: the version number may change, in which case, the version number in the pom.xml file will need to be updated